bruxy70/CZ-Public-Transport/info.md

 ```

-For more detailed configuration please look at the <a href="https://github.com/bruxy70/CZ-Public-Transport/blob/master/README.md">README.md</a> file
+For more detailed configuration please look at the <a href="https://github.com/bruxy70/CZ-Public-Transport/blob/master/README.md">README.md</a>

 ### CONFIGURATION PARAMETERS
 | Attribute | Optional | Description